Viola Davis went from an impoverished childhood to winning Academy Awards.

 But instead of giving up, Viola Davis learned from these bitter life experiences that she must aim to build a better life.
 She got admission in Rhode Island College in Providence in 1988 on a full scholarship and majored in theatre.
 She went on to graduate from the famous Julliard School of Art in New York City.

 Every stage of her career brought new challenges.
 Her television debut was in The Substance of Fire in 1996 where she played a nurse.
 She was given $518 for this role.
 After this, she appeared in many TV films and TV shows.
 For her role of Mrs. Miller, Viola was nominated for Golden Globe Award and Academy Award in Best Supporting Actress category.
 Awards kept coming to her after this.
 So far, Viola has 83 wins and 108 nominations for different awards.
-She now owns a fleet of luxury cars, acres of property and riches which she only dreamed of having earlier!
+She now owns a fleet of luxury cars, acres of property and of course wealth, we can only dream of.

 Viola Davis is an inspiration for all of us as she learned lessons from her past to pave way for success in the future by her strong willpower and determination.
 Viola Davis keeps saying “You can be anything you want to be,” Viola is also an ambassador for Hunger Is, which aims to completely wipe out childhood hunger in America.